jlam55555/c99-compiler/README.md

 - sizeof struct may be incorrect: for now, simply sums the sizes of its component members (since we're not really implementing struct lvalues at all, this is a lesser worry)
+- function prototypes are allowed in the syntax, but they (currently) are not at all type-checked during quad generation; it is left to the programmer to make sure the types are correct
+- functions have an implicit return 0; appended to their function body if the last statement is not a return statement

 Unresolved (from previous assignment):
 - Labels should be inserted into the symbol table, and unresolved goto labels